K'gari: Shipwreck; Eliza Fraser (1836)

 Captain James Fraser and his wife, Eliza Fraser, of England, were shipwrecked on the island in 1836.
 Their ship, the brig Stirling Castle, set sail from Sydney to Singapore with 18 crew and passengers.
 The ship was holed on coral while travelling through the Great Barrier Reef north of the island.
 Transferring to two lifeboats, the crew set a course south, attempting to reach the settlement at Moreton Bay (now Brisbane).
-During this trip in the leaking lifeboats, Eliza Fraser was possibly pregnant; giving birth in water up to her waist; the infant drowned after birth.
+During this trip in the leaking lifeboats, Eliza Fraser was pregnant; giving birth in water up to her waist; the infant drowned after birth.
 The Captain's lifeboat began sinking and was soon left behind by the second one, which continued on.
 The wrecked boat and its crew was beached on what was then known as the Great Sandy Island.

 Captain Fraser died, leaving his wife Eliza and the second mate Mr Baxter living among the local peoples.
 Eliza and Baxter were found six weeks later by a convict, John Graham, who had lived in the bush as an escapee and who spoke the Aboriginal language.
 He was sent from the settlement at Moreton Bay by the authorities there who had heard about their plight, and negotiated their return.

-Within six months, Eliza had married another sea captain.
-She returned to England and became a sideshow attraction in Hyde Park, telling ever more lurid tales about her experiences with the enslavement of the crew, cannibalism, torture, and murder.
-As she is known to have told several versions of the story, it is unknown which (if any) version was most accurate.
-It has been suggested that she was killed in a carriage accident during a visit to Melbourne in 1858.

-Fraser's stories were disputed, by other survivors at the time and afterwards.
-On her return to England, Fraser appealed for money to the Lord Mayor of London, claiming to be a penniless widow in need, but the subsequent inquiry revealed that prior to leaving Sydney she had both remarried an English captain with whom she returned, and also there received a large sum of charitable funds in light of her ordeal.